athomasliz/Notesaurus/docs/java/core.md

     }
     ```
 #### *continue* statement
 1. Continue statement ends the current iteration of the loop.
-It will just skips the current iteration of loop.
-It will continue to run the remaining iterations.
+It will skip the current iteration of the loop.
+It will continue to run the remaining iterations of the loop.
 1. For nested lopps, without a label, the continue statement will end the current iteration of the inner loop.
 1. For nested loops, with an optional label, the continue statement can end the current iteration of higher level outer loop.

 #### *return* statement
-1. When the loop is in a method, return statement can be used to exit the loop early, instead of using break statement with optional label.
+1. When the loop is inside a method, return statement can be used to exit the loop early, instead of using break statement with optional label.
     ```java
     for(int i=0 ; i<10; i++){
         for(int j=0 ; j<10; j++){